Programs! Get your programs! In this article, we’re going to take a look at the default mode network (DMN), also known as the default state network.

 Disruption of the DMN in Disease States

-Evidence suggests that the connection between the different linking ‘hubs’ within the DMN are disrupted in a disease-specific way in people with Alzheimer’s disease, autism spectrum disorder, schizophrenia, chronic pain, depression (see next section), post-traumatic stress disorder, and many others [1,10,11].
-Medication seems to help and targeting a more functionally integrated DMN has been proposed as a therapeutic intervention within the context of such psychiatric orders.
+Evidence suggests that the connection between the different linking "hubs" within the DMN are disrupted in a disease-specific way in people with Alzheimer’s disease, autism spectrum disorder, schizophrenia, chronic pain, depression (see the next section for more), post-traumatic stress disorder, and many others [1,10,11].
+Medication seems to help, and targeting a more functionally integrated DMN has been proposed as a therapeutic intervention within the context of such psychiatric orders.

-The activity of the DMN, as measured by functional MRI, has also been used to distinguish Alzheimer’s disease from healthy aging .
+The activity of the DMN, as measured by functional magnetic resonance imaging or MRI (a type of test that detects brain activity by measuring changes in blood flow), has also been used to distinguish Alzheimer’s disease from healthy aging .
 Reduced resting-state activity was shown in the posterior cingulate and hippocampus in mild Alzheimer’s disease patients, suggesting that disruption of these regions could underpin the disease.
 DMN activity could also be a vital biomarker in the diagnosis of this challenging condition .

 The DMN in Depression